 The UK land observation network

 Observations made primarily for the purpose of providing information on the present state of the atmosphere and for weather forecasts are termed synoptic.
-These observations over the land surface include measurements of a wide ran

 The UK land surface observing network